 You know what they say - a tidy space equals a tidy mind <ahem, guilty face> and when it comes to cleaning up and clearing out, Japanese organising consultant Marie Kondo has it down to a fine art.
-With her popular Netflix show, Tidying Up with Marie Kondo, now's the perfect time to take heed of Marie's advice and finally clean up your act.
+New Year's resolution season is the perfect time to take heed of Marie's advice and finally clean up your act.
 From breaking bad habits to letting go of sentimental items, here are Marie's top tips for decluttering.

 Get the latest lifestyle tips delivered straight to you inbox...